Home insurance

 You may be able to transfer a home contents insurance policy under the same terms if you have an extended plan that includes overseas coverage.

-There are a number of national and global insurance companies to choose from when shopping for home insurance in France.
+There are a number of insurance companies and brokers to choose from when shopping for home insurance in France.
 These include insurance specialists as well as some French banks.
 Some of the big names include:

 Each company is different in its offer, and it typically pays to shop around to find the best deal for your situation.
 As an expat living in France, you may also wish to seek out a company that provides relevant information in English.